 Settlement during any Delivery Year of cleared positions resulting or expected to result from any RPM Auction shall be included as appropriate in Peak Market Activity, and the provisions of this Attachment Q shall apply to any such activity and obligations arising therefrom.
 In addition, the provisions of this section shall apply to any entity seeking to participate in any RPM Auction, to address credit risks unique to such auctions.
 The provisions of this section also shall apply under certain circumstances to PRD Providers that seek to commit Price Responsive Demand pursuant to the provisions of the Reliability Assurance Agreement.

 Credit requirements described herein for RPM Auctions and RPM bilateral transactions are applied separately for each customer account of a Market Participant.
 Market Participants wishing to participate in an RPM Auction or enter into RPM bilateral transactions must designate the appropriate amount of credit to each account in which their offers are submitted.

+At any time PJM has reasonable grounds to believe that the Market Participant represents an unreasonable credit risk to the PJM Markets taken as a whole or to PJM members, including but not limited to PJM identifying the risk that a Market Participant’s activities or positions in the market have or are reasonably expected to result in unsecured exposure in relation to the amount of Collateral posted for such Market Participant, PJM may immediately notify such Market Participant of a Credit Breach and proceed to implement the authorities in section II.E.2 above.

 1. Applicability